DP-FedSOFIM: Differentially Private Federated Stochastic Optimization using Regularized Fisher Information Matrix: Experiments

-\textbf{Hyperparameters.} All methods use batch size 64 and momentum parameter \(\beta=0.9\) for exponential moving average where applicable.
-DP-FedSOFIM uses regularization parameter \(\rho=0.5\) for stabilizing the Fisher proxy inverse.
-Gradient clipping thresholds are tuned per method and dataset from $C_g \in \{5,10\}.$ Learning rates are determined via grid search over

-with finer resolution of \(0.1\) increments in the range \([0.1,0.9]\), independently for each method, dataset, client count, and privacy regime.
-The configuration yielding optimal final test accuracy is selected.
-For DP-SCAFFOLD, we additionally tune the number of local iterations and client and server learning rates independently.
-Final hyperparameters are reported in Table~\ref{tab:hyperparams}.

-\textbf{Baselines.} We compare DP-FedSOFIM against three baselines: \textbf{DP-FedGD} \citep{mcmahan2017learning,krouka2025communication}, the standard first-order baseline applying per-example gradient clipping followed by Gaussian noise addition; \textbf{DP-FedFC} \citep{krouka2025communication}, a second-order method that computes local feature covariance matrices at each client as an approximation to the Fisher Information Matrix, incurring \(O(d^2)\) client-side memory; and \textbf{DP-SCAFFOLD} \citep{karimireddy2020scaffold}, a variance-reduction method that uses control variates to correct for client drift.
-All baselines are calibrated to the same \((\varepsilon,\delta)\) privacy budget as DP-FedSOFIM using identical privacy accounting.
+\textbf{Baselines:} We compare DP-FedSOFIM against eight baselines. \textbf{DP-FedGD} \citep{mcmahan2017learning,krouka2025communication}, the standard first-order baseline applying per-example gradient clipping followed by Gaussian noise addition with a single local step; \textbf{DP-FedAvg} \citep{mcmahan2017learning,abadi2016deep}, which extends DP-FedGD to multiple local SGD steps before aggregation; \textbf{DP-FedFC} \citep{krouka2025communication}, a second-order method that computes local feature covariance matrices as an approximation to the Fisher information matrix, incurring $O(d^2)$ client-side memory; \textbf{DP-SCAFFOLD} \citep{karimireddy2020scaffold}, a variance-reduction method using control variates to correct for client drift; \textbf{DP-FedAdam} \citep{reddi2020adaptive}, which applies an Adam-style adaptive server optimizer atop per-client DP gradient aggregation; \textbf{DP-FedYogi} \citep{reddi2020adaptive}, which replaces the Adam server step with a Yogi update, improving stability under the large gradient variance induced by DP noise; \textbf{DP-FTRL} \citep{kairouz2021practical}, which uses a tree-aggregation protocol to accumulate gradients across rounds, enabling tighter privacy accounting under continual observation; and \textbf{DP-AdaFedProx} \citep{sahoo2024adafedprox}, a proximal federated method that adapts per-coordinate learning rates to the heterogeneous client landscape.
+All baselines are calibrated to the same $(\varepsilon, \delta)$ privacy budget as DP-FedSOFIM using identical privacy accounting.